surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 - <b> Global Block:</b> on selecting the checkbox for global block, the global type condition is applied for multiple tasks available under existing Job.

-- <b>Block Type:</b> Choose the block type to get the specific data at time by avoiding data crashing.
-Following are list of block types applicable to get the data.
+- <b>Block Type:</b> Select block type using drop down to get specific range of data at time by avoiding data crashing.
+Following are list of block types applicable;
+-

 - <b>Block From & To:</b>  Enter the start and the ending point of the data to be fetched.